emakefun/maker-uno/README.md

 ## FAQ:

-1. Which motors can the board drive？
+1. Which motors can the board drive?

-Reply：Support Drive TT plastic motor and building block motor, do not support to drive high-power motor。
+Reply：Support Drive TT plastic motor and building block motor, do not support to drive
+              high-power motor,The maximum driving current of motor drive IC is 2A.

-2. Why is the motor not moving？
+2. Why is the motor not working?

+Reply：Check whether the external power supply is connected first,if not, connect the external
-Reply：If the motor cannot be driven by USB power supply, external power supply is needed.
+              power supply.If the external power supply is connected, check whether the program is successfully uploaded.

 3. Power supply mode?

-Reply：3.5mm DC head power supply.
+Reply：3.5mm DC head power supply,The DC power supply range is 6-16V.

 4. How to confirm whether bootloader is lost?

-Reply：After pressing the reset button,if the 'L' indicator blinks for three consecutive times, the bootloader is not lost,if the 'L' indicator is not blinking,the bootloader is lost that which need to be downloaded.
+Reply：After pressing the reset button,if the 'L' indicator blinks for three consecutive times, the bootloader is not lost,

+​			  if the 'L' indicator is not blinking,the bootloader is lost that which need to be downloaded.

 ## Contact us